Snow & Ice Control

 - Transit routes

 - School zones (a three block radius around public schools, if in session)

 - Remaining residential streets

 Clearing Residential Streets & Cul-De-Sacs

-- First, the arterial streets, transit routes, and school area streets are cleared.
+- First, the arterial streets, transit routes, and school area streets (when school is in session) are cleared.

-- Then, a plow truck is sent to each of seven snow removal zones, which allows crews to simultaneously remove snow throughout Coralville.
+- Then, a plow truck is sent to each of seven snow removal zones to simultaneously remove snow throughout Coralville.

-- Plow trucks and end loaders are sent to one zone at a time to make an initial pass.
-Under this system, all of the operators work together in a zone to improve efficiency, completing one zone before moving onto another.
+- After the stops falling and the arterial streets, transit routes, and school area streets are cleared, plow trucks and end loaders are sent to one zone at a time to make an initial pass.
+All of the operators work together in a zone to improve efficiency, completing one zone before moving onto another.

 - After all zones are cleared, crews begin to push snow back from curbs and haul snow from intersections as needed.